Key Takeaways

 AC Modes on Your Remote Control

 These are some common or standard modes that nearly all air conditioner manufacturers offer.
-This is by no means the final word though, AC modes greatly depend on the air conditioning firm.
-Here are some common ones that you must know and utilize to your benefit.
+This is by no means the final word, though, AC modes greatly depend on the air conditioning firm.
+Here are some common ones you must know and use to your advantage.

 Cool Mode